KQM-git/TCL/mechanics/equipment/weapons/claymores.md

 | Sky-ripping Dragon Spine | Increases all DMG by **8/10/12/14/16**%.
 After using an Elemental Burst, Normal or Charged Attack, on hit, creates a vacuum blade that does **80/100/120/140/160**% of ATK as DMG to opponents along its path.
 Lasts for 20s or 8 vacuum blades. |
 | Base ATK | 48 - 674 |
 | ER% | 8% - 36.8% |

+* The Vacuum Blades created count as raw physical damage and are not affected by the normal attack buff from 4 set Gladiator's Finale - [Chiefy#2036](../../../evidence/mechanics/equipment/weapons.md)
 {% endtab %}

 {% tab title="Details" %}